shakeelsaga/SourceFolio/README.md

 - **Command-Line Flags:** The ability to use the tool directly from the command line with flags, bypassing the interactive mode.

+##  Contributing

+SourceFolio is an open-source project, and contributions are always welcome!
+Whether you're interested in fixing bugs, adding new features, or improving documentation, your help is appreciated.

+If you'd like to contribute, please feel free to:

+-   Fork the repository and submit a pull request.
+-   Open an issue to report bugs or suggest improvements.

+Every contribution, no matter how small, helps make this project better.

 ##  Acknowledgements

 - [Wikipedia](https://www.wikipedia.org/)